YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 FNNAMENEG, Depth argument to $NAME cannot be negative

-Run Time Error: This indicates that GT.M encountered a $NAME() reference with the optional integer expression that is set to a negative number.
+Run Time Error: This indicates that YottaDB encountered a $NAME() reference with the optional integer expression that is set to a negative number.

 Action: Modify the routine to ensure that $NAME() arguments are never negative.